 The primary scientific requirement for the WAC is to be able to image dust and gas in the proximity of the comet nucleus at heliocentric distances from 3.25 AU to perihelion.
-The WAC baffle system has therefore to perform two different functions.
-The first is to attenuate at least 4 10-9 times (at the detector) the light coming from any source, in particular the sun, at angles larger than $45^{\circ}$ off-axis, which is the nominal operational mode.
-The second is related to the characteristic of the WAC optical design with the system stop located at the second mirror M2.
+The WAC baffle system has therefore to perform two different functions: First, to attenuate light from any source, e.g. the sun at angles larger than 45° , to at least 4×10^{-9} (at the detector).
+The second function is related to the characteristic of the WAC optical design with the system stop located at the second mirror M2.
 Light entering the system aperture and reaching M1, not being collected by M2, acts as internal source of stray light.
-The baffle has to attenuate this stray light contribution by a factor of at least 10-3.
+The baffle has to attenuate this stray light contribution by a factor of at least 10^{-3} .

-The baffle system is made of two main parts: the first with rectangular cross section is localised in front of the M1 mirror and has 17 vanes, the second is accommodated between M2 and the detector, and has 4 deep vanes (see Figure 14).
+The baffle system is made of two main parts: the first (external baffle) with rectangular cross section is localised in front of the M1 mirror and has 17 vanes, the second (internal baffle) is accommodated between M2 and the detector, and has 4 deep vanes (see Figure 14).

-6.7 Calibration lamps
+6.7.
+CALIBRATION LAMPS

-The calibration lamps used in the WAC are manufactured

-by Welch Allyn and are identical to the NAC lamps.
+The calibration lamps used in the WAC are identical to the NAC lamps.
 They are flame-formed bulb lamps with a colour temperature of 2410 K. Four lamps (two main and two redundant) are mounted at the fifth vane of the external baffle.
-The lamps illuminate the inside of the front door, which diffuse the light into the optical path.
+The lamps illuminate the inside of the front door, which diffuses the light into the optical path.
 Obviously, this illumination cannot provide a flat field, but a reference illumination pattern monitoring the system transmission.